-Your yacht is equipped with an automatic demand type fresh water system.
+Your yacht may be equipped with an automatic demand type fresh water system.
 In use, it is quite similar to a typical home water system in that no switches need be turned or pedals pushed in order to get water.